WKB eigenmode construction for analytic Toeplitz operators: Construction of quasimodes

-\begin{proof} Let us prove that $\lambda_k$ and $u_k$ are controlled in an analytic way as $k$ grows.
-The proof consists in three steps.
-In the first step, we show that in equation \eqref{eq:Induction-uk} (that is, in the definition of $g_k$), no derivatives of $u_l$ of order larger than $n$ appear.
-The second step is an induction: we suppose some control on all derivatives of $u_l$ at zero, for $0\leq l\leq k-1$, and we apply the Lemma 4.6 of \cite{deleporte_toeplitz_2018} to deduce that the derivatives of $g_k$ at zero are well-behaved.
+\begin{proof} The proof proceeds by induction on $k$ and consists in three steps.
+In the first step, we show that in equation \eqref{eq:Induction-uk} (that is, in the definition of $g_k$), when expanding $\Delta^n_{\kappa_x}(u_lb_{k+1-n-l})$, no derivatives of $u_l$ of order larger than $n$ appear.
+This will allow us to apply Lemma \ref{lem:new_lemma_4.6}.
+The second step is the core of the induction: we suppose some control on all derivatives of $u_l$ at zero, for $0\leq l\leq k-1$, and we apply Lemma \ref{lem:new_lemma_4.6} to deduce that the derivatives of $g_k$ at zero are well-behaved.
 We then apply Proposition \ref{prop:transport} to obtain a control on the derivatives of $u_{k}$ at zero.
 In the last step, we deduce, from a control of the derivatives of $u_k$ at zero, a control of the same nature on a small open neighbourhood.

 {\bfseries First step.}